toml-f/toml-f/doc/how-to/array.rst

 The simplest way to parse an array-valued key in ``toml-f`` is to use the ``get_value()`` function, which has an overload to handle arrays.
-First, we need to use a temporary variable ``arr`` (of type ``toml_array``), as the array’s elements can be of potentially any type.
+First, we need to use a temporary variable ``arr`` (of type ``toml_array``), as the array's elements can be of potentially any type.
-``arr`` is automatically associated and allocated by ``get_value``, which we can use to determine how much space is needed to store the array’s contents.
+``arr`` is automatically associated and allocated by ``get_value``, which we can use to determine how much space is needed to store the array's contents.
 Finally, we must iterate over all elements of the temporary ``toml_array`` and assign them to an element in our final data structure ``arr_data`` (which is a standard Fortran array).

-As a test, let’s run the above program using the following TOML table (``array.toml``):
+As a test, let's run the above program using the following TOML table (``array.toml``):

 .. code-block:: toml